-The loan is a contract stating that the lender will advance money for the borrower to buy a home, and the borrower will repay that amount — along with interest — following a regular schedule of payments.
-If the borrower fails to pay as agreed, the lender can sell the property to cover its costs related to the loan.
+A conventional loan is, like most mortgages, used to buy or refinance a home.
+The loan is a contract stating that the lender will advance money for the borrower to buy a home, and the borrower will repay the loan — along with interest — following a regular schedule of payments.
+If the borrower fails to pay as agreed, the lender can foreclose on the loan and sell the property to recoup its costs.

 Lenders offer a range of conventional mortgage rates, repayment terms, and other features that depend on the specific lender, the property, and the borrower’s financial situation and personal preferences.
 They are prohibited from discriminating against borrowers based on race, color, religion, national origin, sex, marital status, age, or participation in income assistance programs.
 By law, mortgage approval decisions must be based on factors such as credit history, income, and existing debts.

-Conforming loan limits in 2022
+Conforming loan limits in 2023

-FHFA Conforming Loan Limits in 2022
+FHFA Conforming Loan Limits in 2023

 Many nonconforming loans fall into the category of jumbo loans.
 These can go up to $2 million, though borrowers need good credit and a large down payment to qualify.

 Some nonconforming loans are geared toward people with poor credit, and may come with higher interest rates and risky features.
 For example, they might require less documentation to verify the borrower’s income, or allow borrowers to only pay interest on the mortgage.